russross/blackfriday/README.md

 emphasis on high performance, and the source is almost as ugly as the original.

-HTML output is currently supported, along with Smartpants extensions.
+HTML output is currently supported, along with Smartypants extensions.
+An experimental LaTeX output engine is also included.

 Installation